-23 What powers do the authorities have to prohibit or otherwise interfere with a transaction?
+24 What powers do the authorities have to prohibit or otherwise interfere with a transaction?

 According to articles 18 No. 2 and 31 of DL 211, the Antitrust Court may set the terms and conditions for the consulted transaction.
-However, there are two precedents in which the Antitrust Court finally blocked the consulted transaction (merger between D&S and Falabella/acquisition of Organización Terpel Chile SA by Quiñenco SA).
+However, there are two precedents in which the Antitrust Court finally blocked the consulted transaction.
+That was the case of the merger between D&S and Falabella and the acquisition of Organización Terpel Chile SA by Quiñenco SA.
+In this second case, the transaction was blocked by the Antitrust Court but it was finally approved by the Supreme Court (imposing restrictions and conditions).
 Therefore, the Antitrust Court has understood that the law entitles it to even block a merger.

-24 Is it possible to remedy competition issues, for example by giving divestment undertakings or behavioural remedies?
+25 Is it possible to remedy competition issues, for example by giving divestment undertakings or behavioural remedies?

 The parties to a merger may enter into a settlement agreement with the FNE, which should be approved by the Antitrust Court.
 This agreement may consider divestments and behavioural remedies by the undertakings.
-So far, there is only one precedent on this regard, in which the parties (LAN Airlines and TAM Linhas Aereas) filed a settlement agreement entered with the FNE in January 2011 before the Antitrust Court.
+So far, there are three precedents in this regard.

+In the first one, the parties (LAN Airlines and TAM Linhas Aereas) filed a settlement agreement entered into with the FNE in January 2011 before the Antitrust Court.
 The agreement considered several commitments by the merged company and also limitations to its competitive position post-merger.
 However, the Antitrust Court finally dismissed the settlement agreement, due to a prior voluntary consultation proceeding filed by a third party regarding the same merger.

-In its final ruling, members of the Antitrust Court expressly stated that its dismissal of the settlement was grounded not only because of the prior consultation filed by the third party, but because CHILE Carey y Cía the law does not allow the FNE to enter into settlement agreements on non-adversarial issues, as would be the case in merger clearance procedures.
-Thus, there is some uncertainty as to whether the Antitrust Court would accept pre-merger settlement agreements between the FNE and the undertakings.
-On 5 April 2012, the Supreme Court confirmed this ruling of the Antitrust Court.
+In its final ruling, members of the Antitrust Court expressly stated that its dismissal of the settlement was grounded not only because of the prior consultation filed by the third party, but because the law does not allow the FNE to enter into settlement agreements on non-adversarial issues, as would be the case in merger clearance procedures.